ebuckler/handbook/docs/02-tools-for-work/overview.md

 For generic information on using Trello, [see Trello's getting started guide](https://trello.com/en-US/guide/trello-101).

-If you need to be invited to our organization, ask JJ or Sofia for help.
+If you need to be invited to our organization, HR or Ops for help.

 ## Zoom
 You can use whatever video conferencing tool is easiest for team-related calls, but we generally use Zoom for more formal calls with partners.
 Sometimes you will need to adjust to what a partner uses (e.g., Microsoft Teams).

 In general, team members will receive free account access, so your meeting times will be limited to 40 minutes.
-If you think your meeting will need to run longer, contact Sofia so that she can arrange a meeting from a paid account.
+If you think your meeting will need to run longer, contact HR or Ops so that they can arrange a meeting from a paid account.

 ## Mural
 We use this whiteboarding tool mainly during the discovery phases of our work, but we occasionally use it as a facilitation tool for meetings.
 We have a [shared Bloom account](https://app.mural.co/t/bloom5049) with limited licenses.
-If you need facilitator access, reach out to Sofia.
+If you need facilitator access, reach out to HR or Ops.

 ## Gusto (salaried employees only)
 This is the system we use to process payroll, and where you’ll request paid time off and sick leave.
 More on that in [the section on getting paid and time tracking](https://bloom-handbook.readthedocs.io/en/latest/02-tools-for-work/Getting-paid-and-time-tracking/).